 Quarantine is a public health strategy used to limit contact between someone who may have been exposed to the virus and other members of the community.
 During quarantine students in residence halls will stay in their assigned room, but limit contact with others.

 This helps prevent the spread of the disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms (being asymptomatic).
 Quarantine helps keep the rest of the community healthy and is how we look out for our fellow Huskers.

 - If a student experiences COVID-19 symptoms (fever/chills, cough, sneezing, runny nose, sore throat, vomiting, intestinal issues, shortness of breath, fatigue, loss of sense of smell, or body ache), they should contact the University Health Center at (402) 472-5000 and quarantine until all symptoms are no longer present for a minimum of 48 hours or until a medical professional has given additional instructions.

 - If a student has been in close contact with or has had confirmed exposure to COVID-19, they must quarantine in a space shared with no more than 4 persons.
 This may be determined by the Lincoln Lancaster County Health Department (LLCHD) or Department of Health and Human Services (DHHS) through investigation and surveillance of current active COVID-19 cases.
-If your roommate tests positive for COVID-19, you are expected to quarantine in your room and they will move to isolation housing.
+If a roommate tests positive for COVID-19, the student is expected to quarantine in their room and the roommate will move to isolation housing.

 It’s important that students self-monitor for the development or worsening of the following symptoms: